-Independent businesses are prevalent on Grant Road

-A vast majority of Grant Road's retail sector businesses are small and independent.
-Tucsonresidents seem to look to Grant Road as unique in this manner.
-Many who participated in the public outreach activities noted this as an important feature of Grant Road.

-There is substantial ethnic diversity in Grant Road's neighborhoods While the study area does not have clear districts with ethnic identities, it has substantial diversity, especially in the Western Portion.
-Unlike other parts of Tucson, which contain a clear majority of either white-White or Hispanic residents, the Western Portion of the study area is a mix of whiteWhite, Hispanic, Black, Native American and Asian residents.
-The eastern end of Grant Road, which centers on Alvernon Way, with its multifamily housing, social service organizations and bus connections, has emerged as a center of refugee resettlement in Tucson.
+- Independent businesses are prevalent on Grant Road A vast majority of Grant Road's retail sector businesses are small and independent.
+Many who participated in the public outreach activities noted this as an important feature of Grant Road. - There is substantial ethnic diversity in Grant Road's neighborhoods While the study area does not have clear districts with ethnic identities, it has substantial diversity, especially in the Western Portion.
+Unlike other parts of Tucson, which contain a clear majority of White or Hispanic residents, the Western Portion of the study area is a mix of white, Hispanic, Black, Native American, and Asian residents.
+The eastern end of Grant Road, which centers on Alvernon Way, with its multifamily housing, social service organizations and bus connections, has emerged as a center of refugee settlement in Tucson. - The study area has sections with high levels of walking, cycling, and transit use The Grant Road Corridor Study Area has a number of sections with higher transit ridership than the city as a whole, as well as sections with high rates of bicycle commuting.

-June August 2015

-BRAFT Grant Road Community Character & Vitality Corridor Vision

-Page 81 of 87

-- The study area has sections with high levels of walking, cycling, and transit use The Grant Road Corridor Setudy Aarea has a number of sections with higher transit ridership than the city as a whole, as well as sections with high rates of bicycle commuting. - Grant Road serves a range of housing needs The Grant Road Corridor Setudy Aarea contains sections with more multifamily housing than typically found in Tucson.
-This multifamily housing serves a wider range of housing need than solidly the single family neighborhoods (although most multifamily housing is rental, underserving any demand for owner-occupied multifamily housing).
-The amount of multifamily housing also creates a relatively high population density that could support local businesses. - The Grant Road Corridor Sstudy Agrea contains numerous organizations and social services The study area contains numerous quasi-public amenities that serve the public, such as social service/non-profit organizations, schools, religious facilities, and shopping centers. - The west end Western Portion of the Grant Road Corridor Sstudy Aarea has a dynamic mixed use character
+Grant Road Grant Road serves a range of housing needs

+The Grant Road Corridor Study Area contains sections with more multifamily housing than typically found in Tucson.
+This multifamily housing serves a wider range of housing need than the single family neighborhoods.
+However, it should be noted that most of the multifamily housing is rental, underserving any demand for owner-occupied multifamily housing).
+The amount of multifamily housing also creates a relatively high population density that could support local businesses.
-The Western Portion has offers a rare mixed-use charactermix of uses, including manufacturing, warehousing, storage and construction contractors with residential areas, clusters of auto-oriented businesses, and some unique regional and local serving businesses, such as the Grant Stone Supermarket.

-- Views to surrounding areas link Grant Road to the regional landscape and city The study area features significant views to the mountains north of the city, as well as to the mountains west of the city, and in some places to downtown. - Urban form typologies that exist today point to opportunities for tomorrow Grant Road, as a product of Tucson, its culture and climate, has specific urban form typologies to build upon, including the courtyard, the side yard sanctuary, the wall, converted single family homes, one--story multifamily, shaded patios, murals, and classic signage. - Positive urban design precedents have been built in the study area The Grant Road study area offers positive urban design precedents, including a bikeway, pedestrian-friendly parking lots, storm water management provisions, and frontage roads.
+- The study area contains numerous organizations and social services The study area contains numerous amenities that serve the public, such as social service/non-profit organizations, schools, religious facilities, and shopping centers. - The Western Portion of the study area has a dynamic mixed-use character The Western Portion offers a rare mix of uses, including manufacturing, warehousing, storage and construction contractors, residential areas, clusters of auto-oriented businesses, and some regional and local serving businesses, such as the Grant Stone Supermarket. - Views to surrounding areas link Grant Road to the regional landscape and city The study area features significant views to the mountains north of the city, as well as views to the mountains west of the city and in some places to downtown. - Urban form typologies that exist today point to opportunities for tomorrow Grant Road, as a product of Tucson, its culture and climate, has specific urban form typologies to build upon, including the courtyard, the side yard sanctuary, the wall, converted single family homes, 1-story multifamily, shaded patios, murals, and classic signage. - Positive urban design precedents have been built in the study area The study area offers positive urban design precedents, including a bikeway, pedestrian-friendly parking lots, storm water management provisions, and frontage roads.

-Needs & Deficiencies
+Needs